cleaversolutions/hh/_perfect_for/06showing-up-to-appointments.md

 ---
-title: Showing up to appointments and events relaxed
+title: Arriving Relaxed
 ---

 Life’s too short to show up flustered.
-A hot date, interview, or just a girls’ night out.
-Wouldn’t it be nice to show up comfortable, confident, and content?
+Wouldn’t it be nice to show up to work, a hot date, or just a night out comfortable, confident, and content?